Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 [Removing](#node-removal-glossary) a node is described in the [Glossary](#glossary)

-Example of the node removal:
+Example of the node removal.
+Node's label is "Informaticka sekce":

-Before removal:
+Before removal of the "Informaticka sekce":

 <p align="center">
     <img src="img/before_removal.png" alt="before-removal" title="Before removal" width="750"/><br/>